KamalAbdullayev0/holbertonschool-simple_shell/README.md

 2. Navigate to the project directory: `cd holbertonschool-simple_shell`
 3. Compile the source code: `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o simpleShell`
 4. Run the shell: `./simpleShell`
+Once the shell is running, you can type commands just like in a regular terminal.